openmainframeproject/feilong/doc/source/restapi.rst

 * Response contents:

-  Return the version of the zvm cloud connect API.
+  Return the version of the Feilong API.

 .. restapi_parameters:: parameters.yaml